13C NMR Spectroscopic, CV, and Conductivity Studies of Propylene Carbonate-Based Electrolytes Containing Various Lithium Salts

-P. Reddy et al., "13C NMR Spectroscopic, CV, and Conductivity Studies of Propylene Carbonate-based Electrolytes Containing Various Lithium Salts," Electrochemical and Solid State Letters, The Electrochemical Society (ECS), Apr 2005.
+P. Reddy et al., "13C NMR Spectroscopic, CV, and Conductivity Studies of Propylene Carbonate-Based Electrolytes Containing Various Lithium Salts," Electrochemical and Solid-State Letters, vol. 8, no. 6, pp. A294 - A298, The Electrochemical Society (ECS), Apr 2005.

 Petroleum Research Fund